deathworlders/online/content/books/deathworlders/chapter-84-the-deep.md

 Feh.

 The afternoon promised more interest, in the form of a visit from his royal cousin Ur-Gishkim of Lagash.
-GIlgamesh had heard much of Ur-Gishkim’s skill with a javelin, and the thought of testing himself against a worthy competitor brightened his mood.
+Gilgamesh had heard much of Ur-Gishkim’s skill with a javelin, and the thought of testing himself against a worthy competitor brightened his mood.

 There weren’t any, really.
 Hadn’t been since he was a young boy.
 It was obvious he would be king one day, once his uncle had died.
 As Sagar had pointed out, Gilgamesh’s cousin had enjoyed the divine right only briefly, before sickness took him.
 He’d never been a strong man.